*THESE RESULTS ARE CURRENT AS OF 5 p.m ON DEC. 2.*

 US SENATE ELECTION (REGULAR)

 This race saw the election of Adam Schiff as the next person to represent California in the United States Senate.
 He will hold the seat for a full six-year term, holding the office from 2025-2031.
-However, Garvey does lead in this county, making him on track to be the first Republican US Senate nominee to win the county since Congressman Michael Huffington in 1994.
+However, Garvey was able to secure Riverside county, making him the first Republican US Senate nominee to win the county since Congressman Michael Huffington in 1994.

 Candidate | Party Affiliation | Popular Votes | Riverside Countywide Votes |